The inception phase

 Came 2000 – the last year of the 20th century, that brought with it the virtualization boom.
 And with that came the consolidation of the hosting market where nearly top 5 players emerged with time, with ZNetLive being one of them.

 At this time, web hosting market began to mature with both Indian and international players investing heavily into different digital marketing strategies.
-With time, people starting realizing the importance of getting an online presence and the vital role it can play in helping them reach out to global customers and thus, enhance their business revenue.
+With time, people starting realizing the importance of getting an online presence and the vital role it can play in helping them reach out to a global customer base and thus, enhance their business revenue.

 However, with increased awareness, came a number of local web hosts and resellers that started catering to the small and local businesses.
-Within a decade, the hosting market began to saturate as more and more customers started getting online and with an increase in the awareness and demand for specialized and customized infrastructure and services.
+Within a decade, the hosting market began to saturate as more and more customers started getting online and with their increased awareness and demands for specialized and customized infrastructure and services, there was the need for better technology.

 The period between 2005 to 2008 witnessed the cloud taking a strong foothold in the IT industry.
 As per wiki, “By mid-2008, Gartner saw an opportunity for cloud computing “to shape the relationship among consumers of IT services, those who use IT services and those who sell them”.